Frequently

 Environmental actions

-Potential benefits include improved land value, enhanced soil productivity, and, where applicable, carbon-related revenues derived from regenerated ecosystems.
+Potential benefits include increased land value, improved soil productivity, and — where applicable — carbon-related revenues generated from regenerated ecosystems.
+These outcomes depend on site conditions, project design, and long-term land-use strategy.

 The ecological benefits of reforestation vary according to regional context, local biodiversity, and environmental conditions.
 However, well-designed forest restoration remains a critical lever for ecosystem recovery, climate regulation, and environmental resilience.